outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 ![zknamespace](/assets/zknamespace.jpg)

 As ZooKeeper is designed to coordinate data (like metadata, configuration, location etc.), so the data stored in each znode is usually small in the byte to kilobyte range.
 ZooKeeper keeps the data in memory for high throughput and low latency.
-Meanwhile, snapshots of the in-memory data and transaction logs are kept in a persistent storage (disk).
+Meanwhile, snapshots of the in-memory data is kept in a persistent storage (disk) along with transaction logs.
+Transaction logs refer to logs of clients' read and write operations.

 Like the applications it coordinates, ZooKeeper itself is also distributed and replicated across a cluster of hosts - ZooKeeper *ensemble*.
 The in-memory data and persistent data are replicated among the ZooKeeper servers.